arichika/AspNet.Identity.Oracle/README.md

 - Before you do debugging, you must create the tables in the database.
  Please run DDL Script, "OracleIdentity.sql.txt" in the AspNet.Identity.Oracle project.

+- If you have an error appears at the start of debugging, please try the following below.
+  - To start the Visual Studio by "Run as Administrator".
+  - Debugging on the "Local IIS" not "IIS Express".
+  - Check build platform Win32 or x64, this project and installed ODP.NET.

 Notice
 ======